'A Song For Any Struggle': Tom Petty's 'I Won't Back Down' Is An Anthem Of Resolve

 I heard his voice before I saw him, and I held my breath as he made his way up the stairs while telling some joke to his colleagues.
 When I saw him, I couldn't formulate a single thought in my brain other than "Wow!"
 We spent the rest of the day flirting, and by the second day I had volunteered to drive him on an errand he needed to run.
 We had gotten to know a little about each other the day before, but my true test of compatibility was coming: Did he know Tom Petty and the Heartbreakers, and if so, what did he think?
 I explained as we got in the car this was my favorite band in the whole world.
 I associated every big milestone in my life (and some small ones) with a different song from the band (no pressure, right?).
 He had never heard of them, but gamely asked to hear a few songs while we drove.
 I played "I Won't Back Down" first, and he was hooked thereafter.

 He flew back to Germany the next day, and we decided a week or so later to try long-distance dating.
-For two and a half years, we played "I Won't Back Down" when the distance got to be too much and we were missing each other like crazy.
+For 2 1/2 years, we played "I Won't Back Down" when the distance got to be too much and we were missing each other like crazy.
 It was a reminder that no matter what the statistics said about long-distance relationships, we could make it work.
 We would not back down from what was important to us: our relationship.
 I moved to Germany eventually, and two years ago he proposed.
 When I said yes, he asked how I felt about engraving our rings with "I Won't Back Down" and making it our first dance.
 It was perfect.
 The week after our wedding, we flew to London for the Heartbreakers' only European stop in 2017.
 Of course they played "I Won't Back Down."
 I remember swaying back and forth with my husband in this blissful moment, thinking how amazing it was to have come full circle, in a way.
 Tom Petty died just over two months later.

 Carla Corpancho